boschrexroth/ctrlx-automation-sdk/doc/package-assets.md

   * VPN Manager
   * ...
 * **description:** Optional and displayed in the front end.
 To describe the application and provide some more information.
+* **scopesR:** Optional list of scopes that allow the user to have read access to this certificate store.
+  * rexroth-solutions.web.all.r
+  * example.permission.r
+  * ...
+* **scopesRWX:** Optional list of scopes that allow the user to have full access to this certificate store.
+  * rexroth-solutions.web.all.rw
+  * example.permission.rwx
+  * ...

 The following predefined folder structure applies to every certificate store: